m2vang/maiBeautyBookingApp/README.md

 	if_stylist BOOLEAN NOT NULL DEFAULT 'false'
 );

+<-- This table is use to store the different categories that each service falls into -->
 CREATE TABLE "category_types" (
 	id SERIAL PRIMARY KEY,
 	category VARCHAR(1020) NOT NULL
 );

+<-- This table is use to store the different service types that are offered -->
 CREATE TABLE "service_types" (
 	id SERIAL PRIMARY KEY,
 	service_name VARCHAR(1020) NOT NULL,